 Government reaches 100,000 a day coronavirus test goal, says Matt Hancock

-The Government reached its goal to test 100,000 people per day by the end of April, Matt Hancock has announced.
+The Government has reached its goal to carry out 100,000 coronavirus tests per day by the end of April, Matt Hancock has announced.

 The Health Secretary revealed that 122,347 people were tested on Thursday in an “unprecedented expansion” of capacity across the UK.